soniacweb/project4redbrix/README.md

 ```

 I wanted the topbar, navbar, and footer to be present on every single page.
-In my base.html file, I needed to load the static files like below, referencing the folder structure and include my Boostrap styling in:
+In my base.html file, I needed to load the static files like below, referencing the folder structure and include my Bootstrap styling in:

 ```